surfaceUsed/http-file-server/Documents/Urls-explained.md

 /files/name/file.txt?action=download
 ```

-- This request retrieves the file identified by `file.txt` from the `/files` directory.
+- This request retrieves the file identified by `file.txt` from the `/files` endpoint.
 - The `action=download` query parameter signals that the server should serve the file for download.

 Retrieve a file by ID: